JefferyMaju/LeetCodes/README.md

 ---

-## Solution Catalogue: Easy Tier
+## Solution Catalogue

-This table provides an overview of the problems I have solved, with direct links to the code and my notes on the approach.
+This table provides an overview of the problems I have solved, with direct links to the code and also the difficulty levels.

 | Problem | Title | Language | Time Complexity | Space Complexity | Solution & Notes | Difficulty
 |---|---|:---:|:---:|:---:|:---:|:---:|